OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 - Reviewing the manual or vendor documentation.
 - Checking common default password databases, such as [CIRT.net](https://cirt.net/passwords) or [SecLists Default Passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Default-Credentials).
 - Inspecting the application source code (if available).
-- Installing the application of a virtual machine and inspecting it.
+- Installing the application on a virtual machine and inspecting it.
 - Inspecting the physical hardware for stickers (often present on network devices).

 If a default password can't be found, try common options such as:

-- "admin", "password", "12345" or other [common default passwords](https://github.com/nixawk/fuzzdb/blob/master/bruteforce/passwds/default_devices_users%2Bpasswords.txt).
+- "admin", "password", "12345", or other [common default passwords](https://github.com/nixawk/fuzzdb/blob/master/bruteforce/passwds/default_devices_users%2Bpasswords.txt).
 - An empty or blank password.
 - The serial number of MAC address of the device.

 If the username is unknown, there are various options for enumerating users, discussed in the [Testing for Account Enumeration](../03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md) guide.
-Alternatively, try common options such as "admin", "root" or "system".
+Alternatively, try common options such as "admin", "root", or "system".

 ### Testing for Organisation Default Passwords